parimaldahekar/BookMyShow/README.md

     <h1>BookMyShow </h1>
       <p>Frontend: <a href="https://bookmyshow-pd.netlify.app/" target="_blank">https://bookmyshow-pd.netlify.app/</a></p>
     <p>Backend: <a href="https://bookmyshow-4i5c.onrender.com/api/booking" target="_blank">https://bookmyshow-4i5c.onrender.com/api/booking</a></p>
-    <p>The BookMyShow Capstone Project is a web application that allows users to book movie tickets online.
+    <p>The BookMyShow is a web application that allows users to book movie tickets online.
 The project is built using several components, including the frontend, backend, database, and APIs.
 The application provides a userfriendly platform that enables users to book movie tickets from the comfort of their homes.</p>
     <h3>Installation</h3>
     <hr>
-<p>To install the BookMyShow Capstone Project, follow these steps:</p>
+<p>To run the BookMyShow web, follow these steps:</p>
 <ol>
     <li>Clone the repository to your local machine.</li>
     <li>Install Node.js and MongoDB if not already installed.</li>